Orandifelix/Project-eReviews/README.md

 >Developed By  [Orandi-Felix](https://github.com/Orandifelix)

 ## Description
->Its an online review platform that aggregates and analyzes reviews for online shops across various industries.
+>This is an online review platform that aggregates and analyzes reviews for online ecommerce shops across various industries.
 The users would be able to write and read reviews.

 ##  Live Link
 >[View Site](https://gram-mn.herokuapp.com)  to visit the site